Donald Trump lands in New York to face criminal charges

 Mr Trump is expected to surrender himself to authorities before his arraignment with a formal presentation of the charges, to which is expected to plead not guilty.

-The hearing will likely not be televised or filmed, as per New York law prohibiting courtroom recordings, though news organisations and New York lawmakers have asked for exceptions in the historic case.
+The hearing will probably not be televised or filmed, as per New York law prohibiting courtroom recordings, although news organisations and New York lawmakers have asked for exceptions in the historic case.
 A vast pool of journalists will be vying for a slim number of seats.

 Within hours of the announcement of the indictment against Mr Trump, his campaign pushed out fundraising emails to his loyal supporters.
 His campaign reportedly raised $4m within 24 hours after news of his indictment broke last week.